-Public benefits: The scheme would result in many public benefits, including economic ones.
-The proposal would generate circa 227 gross direct construction jobs and around 1000 FTE operational jobs.
+Public benefits: The proposal would generate circa 227 gross direct construction jobs and around 1000 FTE operational jobs.
 The gross business rates contribution to the Council would be approximately £2.3 million per annum.
 The proposal would generate additional economic benefits of the local economy through indirect local expenditure.
-The employment opportunities would result in a potential uplift in employee spending of approximately £1.9 million - £1.92 million annually based on a

-220-day working year with an inflation rate of 10.1% applied.
+The employment opportunities would result in a potential uplift in employee spending of approximately £1.9 million - £1.92 million annually based on a 220-day working year with an inflation rate of 10.1% applied.
 A local labour agreement would be included.